KelvinZhang123/GCPReactApp/README.md

 # A basic react application with frontend and backend designed to test deployment on Google Cloud Run.

-Use
+To build the docker containers for the frontend and backend use:
 ```
 docker-compose build
 ```
-to build the docker images for the frontend and backend